inovex/justcause/docs/usage.rst

 ==================

 The central element of JustCause is evaluation.
 We want to score learners on various datasets using common metrics.
-This can either be done manually, or using predefined standard routines (:method:`~justcause.evaluation.evaluate_ite`).
+This can either be done manually, or using predefined standard routines (:func:`~justcause.evaluation.evaluate_ite`).
 JustCause allows you to do both.

 Quickstart